nlyu1/nlyu1.github.io/_talks/2024-11-01-classical-mechanics-2024.md

 4. Representation of the Lorentz group.
 5. Field mechanics and local conservation.

 This course was my first introduction to differential geometry and Lie theory.
-My final project (manuscript, slides) on Koopman von-Neumann theory (Fall '23) inspired later interests in:
+My [final project](/files/Phy_151_Final_Project.pdf) on Koopman von-Neumann theory (Fall '23) inspired my later interests in:

-1. Qharacterizing the boundary between classical and quantum theory.
+1. Exploring the boundary between classical and quantum theory.
 2. Quantum phase space, later combined with interest in information theory.
 3. The adjoint problem: characterizing possible dynamics of a composite system by observing its components.